thayton/thayton.github.io/_posts/2014-11-28-form-handling-with-mechanize-and-beautifulsoup.md

 mechanize._form.ParseError: OPTION outside of SELECT
 {% endhighlight %}

-Fix the situation by running the HTML for the page through BeautifulSoup before selecting the form with mechanize:
+Fix the situation by running the page through BeautifulSoup before selecting the form with mechanize:

 {% highlight python %}
 import mechanize